kelvinlee0225/kelvinlee0225/README.md

 - 💻 I'm focusing mainly in web development, but I'm also interested in mobile developing

-- 🌱 constantly learning and facing new challenges
+- 🌱 Constantly learning and facing new challenges

 - 👷‍♂️ I’m currently working on **CourseMaster**